GoogleCloudPlatform/community/tutorials/dataflow-debug-oom-conditions/index.md

 The message `"Out of memory: kill process [PID] ([PROCESS_NAME]) score [NUMBER] or sacrifice child"` means that some other process in the worker is causing the Compute Engine machine itself to run out of RAM.
-Dataflow workers don't have swap space, so once the RAM is all used, there is nothing else left.
+Dataflow workers don't have swap space, so when the RAM is all used, there is nothing else left.
 This message means that the Linux kernel itself has started killing processes that threatened the stability of the entire system.
 If you see this error message, [contact Google support](https://console.cloud.google.com/support).